Pligabue/CtxKG/README.md

 ## Generate triples

-Once the documents are in the `documents` directory, `python build_triples.py` must be run in order to convert each document into a triple using OpenIE.
+Once the documents are in the `documents` directory, `python -m src.ctxkg.builders.build_triples` must be run in order to convert each document into a triple using OpenIE.
 The triples are stores in the `triples` directory.

 ## Build knowledge graph

-With the generated triples, the building of the knowledge graph is done by running `python build_graphs.py`.
+With the generated triples, the building of the knowledge graph is done by running `python -m src.ctxkg.builders.build_graphs`.
 This part uses a few CLI arguments:
 - `-t`/`--threshold`: the minimum cosine for two entities to be considered synonyms.
 - `-r`/`--ratio`: the ratio between the base entity encoding and the triple encoding for the generation of the final entity encoding.
 - `-o`/`--overwrite`: if the graphs generated in a previous run should be redone.